Leaving no-one behInd: Transforming Gendered pathways to Health for TB (LIGHT)

 For LIGHT, success will be reflected by:

-• Policy and practice on TB treatment and care that has been informed by the new research evidence in each country and regionally, drawing out common themes which are relevant in multiple settings.
+- Policy and practice on TB treatment and care that has been informed by the new research evidence in each country and regionally, drawing out common themes that are relevant in multiple settings.

 LIGHT is funded by UK aid and led by the Liverpool School of Tropical Medicine working with partners in Kenya, Malawi, Nigeria, Uganda, and the UK.